 Data processors (databases, application tracking systems, customer relationship managers, etc.) have full access to your consultants’ data.
 This is why GDPR expects you to be certain that your partners protect data the same way you do.

-The famous Excel spreadsheets, which are very common, may expose you to risks concerning GDPR compliance, as they provide poor audit trail, access control and version control.
+The famous Excel spreadsheets, which are very common, may expose you to risks concerning GDPR compliance, as they provide a poor audit trail, access control, and version control.

 8 – Does your organization respect the consultants’ trust and will?

 A big part of complying with GDPR is being able to help consultants exercise their rights and will.
 To do so, you must have clear and transparent processes which allow the consultant to enforce his/her rights, such as:

 GDPR is all about transparency, communication, handling data correctly and requesting consent from the data subject for each new data processing.
 If every individual within your organization respects those simple principles, a great part of GDPR is already implemented.
 Creating a trustworthy environment between your company and your consultants will lead to stronger relationships and, consequently, to more businesses and a more respected position in the market.